 What is a Forensic Audit?

-In forensic auditing, potential financial crimes are investigated through specialized auditing methods, hence it is a vital tool to combat financial crime.
+In forensic accounting and auditing, potential financial crimes are investigated through specialized auditing methods, hence it is a vital tool to combat financial crime.
 More so, financial records are subject to forensic audits to identify irregularities and to determine the root cause of financial discrepancies.

 The Difference Between a Forensic Audit and a Regular Audit?